Steven Schumacher: Bradford City

 After leaving Everton, Schumacher went on trial at Bradford City and impressed the club's management sufficiently that he was offered and signed a two–year contract with the club on 30 July 2004.

 Schumacher made his Bradford City debut, where he played 90 minutes, in a 2–1 loss against Hartlepool United in the opening game of the season.
 He then scored his first Bradford City goal, on 18 September 2004, in a 4–1 win over Bristol City.
 Since making his Bradford City debut, Schumacher has accrued a reputation as a fiercely competitive midfielder, equally adept in a holding or attacking role.
 His best season so far was the 2004–05 season, making over 40 first team starts, and scoring freely from his role in the Bantams midfield, scoring five more goals against Tranmere Rovers, Wrexham, Walsall, Stockport County and AFC Bournemouth.
 Despite suffering injuries along the way, he went on to make forty–six appearances and scoring six times in all competitions.

 Ahead of the 2005–06 season, Schumacher signed a two-year contract with Bradford City, keeping him until 2007.
 He started the season well, appearing in the first three league matches of the season until being sidelined with two separate injuries.
-It wasn't until on 17 September 2005 when Schumacher returned to the starting line–up, in a 1–1 draw against Yeovil Town.
+Schumacher returned to the starting line–up on 17 September, in a 1–1 draw against Yeovil Town.
 In a follow–up match against West Bromwich Albion in the third round of the League Cup, he scored his first goal of the season, losing 4–1.
 Since returning from injuries, Schumacher regained his first team place for the rest of the year.
 He then scored a 30-yard screamer, in a 1–1 draw against Southend United on 10 December 2005.
 This lasted until Schumacher suffered a knock in the 41st minute and was substituted, in a 3–3 draw against Brentford on 3 January 2006.
 As a result, he was sidelined for the rest of January.
-It wasn't until on 4 February 2006 when he returned to the starting line–up against Colchester United and played 76 minutes, as the club lost 3–1.
+On 4 February, he returned to the starting line–up against Colchester United and played 76 minutes, as the club lost 3–1.
 Schumacher later faced further sidelined with injuries and suspension.
 These restrictions of suspension and injuries combined saw him make thirty–five appearances and scoring two times in all competitions.